astronomer/docs/astro/trial.md

 After you've created your Astro user account, you'll be asked to create an Organization and your first Workspace.

-An **Organization** is the highest Astro management level.
-All Airflow environments belong to a single Organization.
-An Organization contains **Workspaces**, which are collections of Airflow environments that are typically owned by a single team.
+An **Organization** is the highest management level on Astro.
+An Organization contains **Workspaces**, which are collections of Deployments, or Airflow environments, that are typically owned by a single team.
+You can manage user roles and permissions both at the Organization and Workspace levels.

-During your trial, you can use any name for your Organization and first Workspace.
+To start your trial, Astronomer recommends using the name of your company as the name of your Organization and naming your first Workspace after your data team or initial business use case with Airflow.
 You can update these names in the Cloud UI after you finish activating your trial.
-If you're going to migrate your data pipelines to Astro immediately, Astronomer recommends naming your Workspace after your data team or core function.

 ## Create a cluster

-To run Astro in your cloud, you'll need to set up an Astro cluster.
+To run Astro in your cloud, you'll need to create an Astro cluster.
 An Astro cluster is a set of infrastructure resources within your organization's data plane that hosts Deployments, or Airflow environments on Astro.

 To create a cluster, you first need a dedicated account with your cloud provider that Astronomer can access.
 This account allows Astronomer to fully manage the infrastructure resources required to run Airflow at scale for your team.